 Recently Adopted Accounting Pronouncements

-In November 2023, the FASB issued ASU 2023-07 “Segment Reporting - Improvements to Reportable Segment Disclosures”, which updates reportable segment disclosure requirements, primarily through enhanced disclosures about significant segment expenses and information used to assess segment performance.
+In November 2023, the Financial Accounting Standards Board ("FASB") issued ASU 2023-07 “Segment Reporting - Improvements to Reportable Segment Disclosures”, which updates reportable segment disclosure requirements, primarily through enhanced disclosures about significant segment expenses and information used to assess segment performance.
 The guidance is effective for the Company's annual periods beginning in 2024 and interim periods beginning in the first quarter of fiscal year 2025.
 The Company adopted the standard on December 31, 2024.
-The adoption of this standard did not have a material impact on the Company's consolidated financial statements.
+The adoption of this standard did not have a material impact on the Company's financial statements.
 See Note 13, Segment, for the updated segment disclosures as a result of adopting this ASU.

 Accounting Pronouncements Not Yet Adopted